 I first heard of cake push-up pops almost two years ago.
 They weren’t well known back then, and when I bought the containers I had major plans to rock the dessert blogging world with these newfangled inventions.
 Well, I fell in hate with my blog, then I had to spend three months learning how to build a new one while resisting the urge to throw my computer off the balcony, then the book and the baby happened…and now I’m way behind the trend.
 There’s even a whole cookbook on how to make them, for crying out loud.

-I wanted to make something fun and whimsical and unusual for the ole blog birthday, so I combined the idea of cake push-up pops with the spectacular rainbow cake I’ve seen around, specifically on Sweetapolita and Whisk Kid.
+I wanted to make something fun and whimsical and unusual for SugarHero’s first birthday, so I combined the idea of cake push-up pops with the spectacular rainbow cake I’ve seen around, specifically on Sweetapolita and Whisk Kid.

 If I may toot my own horn, the pops turned out pretty darn cute.
 They’re visually striking, and they have the classic birthday cake flavor combination of butter cake and vanilla frosting.
-I have to be honest, though, and say that these were a ton of work.
-They are not something to be undertaken lightly.
+I have to be honest, though, and say that these were pretty time-consuming.
 So many layers!
-So much food coloring!
-So very, very many cake rounds to cut and assemble!
-I’m not saying it wasn’t worth it—because nothing is too good for a blog’s first birthday party!—but I am saying that I’m not responsible for sleepless nights caused by this fiddly recipe.
+So many cake rounds to cut and assemble!

 Rainbow Cake Push-Up Pops